Jim Storer

 Here are some Lundar Lander translations created by Kristopher Johnson in 2020;

-I tried the c program and it compiled and ran nicely in a terminal window on my mac.
+the c program compiled and ran in a Mac terminal window.

 c translation